 George Hardie's Souther Comfort album design from 1972.

-The classic cover for The Dark Side of the Moon 1973 by Storm Thorgeson with George Hardie.
+The classic cover for The Dark Side of the Moon 1973 by Storm Thorgerson with George Hardie.

 Generation X Day By Day album cover by Barney Bubbles 1977.